konflux-ci/release-service-catalog/tasks/create-advisory/README.md

 | synchronously            | Whether the task should wait for InternalRequests to complete                             | Yes      | true                        |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                             |

+## Changes in 4.2.0
+- The task now validates that the advisory type is one of RHSA, RHBA or RHEA.

 ## Changes in 4.1.0
 - Updated the base image used in this task